pypa/distlib/docs/internals.rst

   The above specification is used by ``setuptools`` for the 'console_scripts' feature.
 See :ref:`flag-formats` for more information about flags.

-  .. note:: Both ``setuptools`` and :pep:`426` interpret flags as a single
-     value, which represents an extra (a set of optional dependencies needed for optional features of a distribution).

   It seems sensible for this method to return a list of absolute paths of files that were installed (or would have been installed, but for the dry-run mode being in effect).